bytecodealliance/component-docs/component-model/src/creating-runnable-components.md

 At a high level there are at least two ways to create components that are more like binaries than libraries (i.e. that are easy to run from a tool like `wasmtime`):

-- Creating a "command" component
+1. Exporting the `wasi:cli/run` interface (recommended)
-- Exporting the `wasi:cli/run` interface
+2. Creating a "command" component

 This section explores how to do the above in relevant languages.